NolwenDEV/Lumina/README.md

 - 💬 | Customizable event messages (When player join, quit or die) and customizable chat messages
 - 💥 | Ability to disable Creeper Griefing
 - 🌾 | Automatically replants seeds when harvested, including modded crops
+- ♻️ | Auto-Updater who check for update when server starts and every 6 hours
 - 🚧 | More incoming, stay in touch !
 (Have an idea ?
 Contact me on Discord : @NolwenDEV)

 # ⚠️ | Requirements